habib-university/Class-Teams/README.md

 ## Requirements

 To run the program,

 - you need at least python 3.8 because of the use of _assignment expressions_.
 Update your python from https://www.python.org.
 - you need the `colorama` package because of its use for colored output.
 Run `pip install colorama` or `pip3 install colorama`, depending on your platform, if it is not installed.
 - you need the `graphviz` package because of its use for visualization.
 Run `pip install graphviz` or `pip3 install graphviz`, depending on your platform, if it is not installed.

 ## How it Works

-The problem is modeled as a directed graph with every student as a node, green edges form a student to their greens and red edges from a student to their reds.
+The problem is modeled as a directed graph with every student as a node, green edges from a student to their greens and red edges from a student to their reds.
 The program tries to partition the vertices into pairs or _matches_ such that no match contains a red and as many greens are included in the matches as possible.

-The program builds a matching by iteratively picking a random node as the _source_ and buildong a match with one of its greens such that _source_ is not a red of the green.
+The program builds a matching by iteratively picking a random node as the _source_ and building a match with one of its greens such that _source_ is not a red of the green.
 If a match cannot be found among the greens, nodes not connected to _source_ are searched for matches.
 If still no match is found, the matching fails.
 Once a match is found, _source_ and its match are added to the matching and removed from the graph.

-AS random choices are involved, the above process is repeated several times to maximize the likelihood of a high scoring pairing.
+As random choices are involved, the above process is repeated several times to maximize the likelihood of a high scoring pairing.
 The highest scoring pairings (there may be multiple) are saved.

 ## Limitations

-- It may be possible for a set of prefernces to not lead to any possible matching.
+- It may be possible for a set of preferences to not lead to any possible matching.
 That has to be studied.
 - I have not considered how this works for an odd number of students.
 The program could be run for an even number of students, leaving one student out, and that remaining student could be inserted manually into a computed pair.

 ## Extensions